 Once your inspections have occurred and your wet utilities have been approved, your dry utility trenching can occur

-That said, there may be some instances in which your dry utility trenching may be permitted before any of those steps depending on your site conditions
+Note: there may be some instances in which your dry utility trenching may be permitted before any of these steps occur depending on your site conditions.

 Next, ensure compliance with separation specifications of gas, electric, and telecommunication lines

 Complete backfilling and compaction inspections and approval